shadow-robot/aurora/README.md

 ## Testing ##

+### Testing with molecule_docker ###

-Once you have written your code for aurora in your branch, test it with Molecule first before pushing to GitHub.
+Once you have written your code for aurora in your branch, test it locally with Molecule first before pushing to GitHub.

-1. In the docker container terminal go to /ansible/playbooks folder
+1. In the docker container terminal go to /ansible/playbooks/molecule_docker folder

 ```
-cd /home/user/aurora/ansible/playbooks
+cd /home/user/aurora/ansible/playbooks/molecule_docker
 ```

-2. Run the following command to execute all molecule tests with debug mode:
+2. Run the following command to execute all molecule tests locally with debug mode:

 ```
 molecule --debug test --all